yursha/snacker/README.md

 ## This is a minimal viable product.
 - There is no input file type and well-formedness validation
 - There is no error handling logic
-- There is no unit and e2e tests
+- There is no e2e tests

 ## How to launch
 After you perform the following commands the Snacker server will be started on `localhost:3000`.
 Open you browser and start playing.